Abortion Patient Was Forced to Climb Through a Window Because of Clinic Blockade

 One woman was forced to climb through a window in order to access the Washington, D.C., abortion clinic at the heart of the trial against anti-abortion activists in federal court this week.
-Prosecutors accused Lauren Handy (of hidding fetuses in her rented brownstone fame), John Hinshaw, Heather Idoni, William Goodman, and Herb Geraghty of violating federal law by blockading the Washington Surgi-Clinic in northwest part of the nation’s capitol.
+Prosecutors accused Lauren Handy (of hiding fetuses in her rented brownstone fame), John Hinshaw, Heather Idoni, William Goodman, and Herb Geraghty of violating federal law by blockading the Washington Surgi-Clinic in northwest part of the nation’s capitol.

 The 27-year-old witness was a woman from Pennsylvania who had been dropped off near the front of the clinic in late October 2020 while her boyfriend parked.
 Anti-abortion protesters met “Ashley Jones”—a pseudonym granted for her privacy and safety—near the entrance of the clinic.
 They grabbed at her, she testified, while following her to the doors.
 They told her she was going to hell.
 The protesters were so persistant that Jones said she was unable to enter the clinic either by a door for patients or a separate door for clinic staff.